Predation: Ambush

 Ambush or sit-and-wait predators are carnivorous animals that capture prey by stealth or surprise.
-In animals, ambush predation is characterized by the predator's scanning the environment from a concealed position until a prey is spotted, and then rapidly executing a fixed surprise attack.
-Vertebrate ambush predators include frogs, fish such as the angel shark, the northern pike and the eastern frogfish.
-Among the many invertebrate ambush predators are trapdoor spiders and Australian Crab spiders on land and mantis shrimps in the sea.
+In animals, ambush predation is characterized by the predator scanning the environment from a concealed position until a prey is spotted, and then rapidly executing a surprise attack.
+Vertebrate ambush predators include frogs, and fish such as the angel shark, the northern pike and the eastern frogfish.
+Among the many invertebrate ambush predators are trapdoor spiders and Australian crab spiders on land and mantis shrimps in the sea.
 Ambush predators often construct a burrow in which to hide, improving concealment at the cost of reducing their field of vision.
 Some ambush predators also use lures to attract prey within striking range.
 The capturing movement has to be rapid to trap the prey, given that the attack is not modifiable once launched.